 KCI Head Start is not responsible for lost or damaged items brought to school.
 Therefore, please do not allow your child to bring toys or other personal items from home.
-KCI does not facilitate "show & tell" activities as research shows it is not culturally appropriate.
+KCI does not facilitate "show & tell" activities as research does not deem the activity culturally appropriate.

-HOME VISITS & CONFERENCES
+HOME VISITS & CONERENCES